hoya82/inline-i18n/README.md

 ### `i18n.getPriority(): string[]`
 Returns the current priority list of languages.

+Unlike `i18n.getLanguage()`, this won't trim the region code.

+Result can be 'popularity' or empty array.

 ### `i18n.getLanguage(): string`
 Returns the first language code of the current priority list.

 This will trim the region code if it exists.

+Will throw an error if the priority list is empty.

 ### `class I18NContext`
 #### `new I18NContext(priority: string[] | 'popularity'): I18NContext`